 There are some benefits to going the FSBO route, especially if you take advantage of a real estate agent to get your home on the MLS.
 Here are some of them:

 So, instead of paying a traditional real estate agency a full commission, you’ll only pay half.
-Many for sale by owners, however, get shortsighted and look to save even more by shortchanging the buyer’s agent side of the commission.
+However, many for sale by owners get shortsighted and look to save even more by shortchanging the buyer’s agent side of the commission.
 Doing so is a SIGNIFICANT mistake!

 You want the buyer’s agent to feel great about selling your home – not the exact opposite.
 Lowering the commission increases the odds you will net less money, NOT more!

 2. Get Complete Control Over The Sales Process.

 One common worry among people selling homes is that hiring an agent means that they have to do what the agent says – like the agent may force them to do things that they don’t want to do, such as setting a lower price than they would like for their home, making price reductions or having open houses every weekend.

 Reputable agents will not force you to do anything that you don’t want to do, but they will try to encourage you to make choices that will facilitate the sale of your home.
 However, if you don’t have an agent, you don’t have to deal with any situation where the agent advises you to do one thing while you prefer to do another.

 You can decide on your price, write up all the marketing material, show the home, and negotiate the contract without worrying about discussing your decisions with the real estate agent.

 3. Most Buyers See Your Listing Through The List in MLS Feature.